-For this assignment, students will write a three-page report explaining at least five theological concepts or insights learned or gained by reading the book selected from the list above.
+For this assignment, students will write a five-page report explaining at least five theological concepts or insights gained from reading the book selected from the list above.
 Introduce the book and the author and then discuss your five theological insights (with page references to these insights).